endermejia/endermejia/README.md

 I'm a Senior FrontEnd Developer.

-In love with Angular and Typescript since 2019.
+In love with Angular and TypeScript since 2019.

 I’m a good and motivated programmer 👨‍💻 ...